 What causes the duplication

-There could be two reasons for test result duplication.
+There could be several reasons for test result duplication.

 - test parameters are different from the ones we expect